clockify/browser-extension/README.md

 If you need the fix quicker, feel free to update the integration yourself and send us a pull request.
 We typically take care of them within a few days.

 ## Building and testing

 ### Chrome extension

-1. Make sure you have Node, NPM, Ruby, and Compass installed on your system (see setup instructions below)
+1. Make sure you have Node and NPM installed on your system (see setup instructions below)
-2. Clone the repository `git clone git@github.com:clockify/browser-extension.git`
+2. Clone the repository
-3. Run `npm install`
+3. Run `npm install --legacy-peer-deps`
 4. Build Chrome extension by running:<br>
- Linux: `npm run compile.dev.chrome`<br>
+ `npm run compile.dev.chrome`<br>
- Windows: `npm run compile.dev.chrome.win`

 5. Navigate to `chrome://extensions/`
 6. Enable "Developer mode" (located in the top right corner)